Petri Virtanen

-Petri Virtanen (born 18 September 1980 in Jyväskylä) is a Finnish former basketball player.
-He stands 1.83 m tall and is head coach in Joensuun Kataja.
+Petri Virtanen (born 18 September 1980) is a Finnish basketball coach and a former basketball player who played as a point guard.
+He stands 1.83 m tall and is currently working as a head coach of Joensuun Kataja in Korisliiga.

 Virtanen was a member of the Finland national basketball team.
 In FIBA EuroCup of 2007-08, playing for Lappeenrannan NMKY, he was one of the best scorers of the tournament averaging 16.2 points per game.
+While playing in Finnish Korisliiga, he won nine medals in the league in total.

+He has also coached the Finland U18 national team.

+In 2018, he started as an assistant coach of Kataja, and in 2020, he was named the new head coach of the team.